-IILA's educational program meets the needs of its diverse student population through its small, highly personalized environment.
-Specifically, students' needs are met in the following ways: ☐ Smaller class sizes in order to provide students with a personalized learning environment ☐ A structured Response to Intervention Program, in which students' learning meets are met through a targeted Multi-Tier System of Literacy and Math Teachers use formative and summative assessment data to determine which students require further intervention.
-Students identified as Tier 2 students receiv support in small groups during the school day and afterschool.
-Students who need Tier 3 intervention are provided support through our Student Success Team (SST) process and given an individualized instructional support plan to meet their needs.
-Students' progress is monitored regularly.
-A focus on literacy objectives to support students' English Language Development needs In addition to professional development that teachers receive on providing literacy instruction to meet the need of all students, teachers also receive exhaustive guided reading, writer's and reader's workshop, and academic discourse resources to support English Language development.
-As cited earlier, Student reading progress improved by 1.4 levels on average.
-Intervention supports in English-Language Arts, Math, Science and Social Studies through a workshop Instructional Model, after-school tutoring, classroom push-in and collaborative planning and teaching with the Intervention Specialist and Resource Specialist ,, , including social skills awareness training, utilizing tools to succeed in school and life, and preparing for high school and college · · · · · · · · · · · · · · · · · · · A positive behavioral management system focused on empowering students and providing alternatives to suspension Non-academic electives to spark students' interests and offer a wide variety of learning ч experiences in the arts and athletics, including partnerships with community resources such as our new partnership with the Getty Museum.
-These relationships allow for more opportunities of: o Student interests in learning and engagement o Exposure to the Arts within core curriculum o Building relationships with the school community o Team building skills through athletics o providing real-world application in order to connect content within instruction to student learning experiences.
+IVPPHS's educational program meets the needs of its diverse student population through its small, highly personalized environment.
+Specifically, students' needs are met in the following ways:

+- Smaller class sizes in order to provide students with a personalized learning environment - A structured Response to Intervention Program, in which students' learning meets are met through a targeted Multi-Tier System of Literacy and Math - A focus on language objectives to support students' English Language Development needs - Intervention supports in English-Language Arts, Math, Science and Social Studies through ICEF's Targeted Group Structures Instructional Model, after-school tutoring, classroom push-in and collaborative planning and teaching with the Intervention Specialist and Resource Specialist

+- An Advisory program focused on supporting students' socio-emotional and vocational skills, including social skills awareness training, utilizing tools to succeed in school and life, and preparing for high school and college - Counseling services to address social and emotional needs - A positive behavioral management system focused on empowering students and providing alternatives to suspension - Non-academic electives to spark students' interests and offer a wide variety of learning experiences in the arts and athletics, including partnerships with community resources such as our new partnership with the Getty Museum.
+These relationships allow for more opportunities of: - o Student interests in learning and engagement - o Exposure to the Arts within core curriculum - Building relationships with the school community - Team building skills through athletics - Providing real-world application in order to connect content within instruction to student learning experiences.